ckeditor/ckeditor5/docs/framework/guides/contributing/code-style.md

 ## CKEditor 5 custom ESLint rules

-Except for rules provided by ESLint, CKEditor 5 uses a few custom rules described below.
+EIn addition to the rules provided by ESLint, CKEditor 5 uses a few custom rules described below.

 ### Importing between packages: `ckeditor5-rules/no-relative-imports`

-While importing modules from the same package, it is allowed to use relative paths, like so:
+While importing modules from the same package, it is allowed to use relative paths, like this:

 ```js
 // Assume we edit a file located in the path: `packages/ckeditor5-engine/src/model/model.js`